 The walls of the tent are made from no-see-um mesh, which allows increased airflow and ventilation.
 The pockets are also made from the same material, and they can be used to store small gear items.

 The tent is fairly easy to set up.
 However, you will need to use trekking poles as they are not included in the package.
 There are two doors with vestibules that are located on the different ends of the tent to make it easier for both travelers to enter and exit without disturbing each other.

-The MIER Ultralight Tent 3 Season Backpacking tent can also be used for stargazing without putting up the rainfly.
+The KIKILIVE Ultralight 3-Season Backpacking tent can also be used for stargazing without putting up the rainfly.
 Additionally, it can also be set up as a tarp-tent.

 Easy to carry on long hikes

 No poles included in the package